Our Team

 Currently, Jaya is working within the NHS as Head of R&D at RCHT wherein she enables improved health outcomes through integrated research.

-Kilian Songwe
+Mr. Kilian Songwe

 PMP, The AG Group, Regional Director -Africa